 Can’t be arsed

 Next I have to queue to register, answer “no thank you”, to buying chocolate bars designed to fill me without the calories and “no thank you” to raffle tickets.
-I feel the eyes burning on me as I fail to add anything to the slimmer of the week basket, before I join the 10 minute queue to get weighed, where I watch ladies discard items of clothing, before stepping onto the scales.
+I feel the eyes burning on me as I fail to add anything to the slimmer of the week basket, cos I forgot again, before I join the ten minute queue to get weighed, where I watch ladies discard items of clothing, before stepping onto the scales.
 Finally it’s my turn, usual chit chat about how my weeks been and that means what I’ve ate, not done, before struggling to lift my leg and then balance without my stick for what seems like an age, watching the numbers fluctuate, only to be told that I’ve put on two pounds.
 I can now choose to stay and listen to everyone else saying how much they’ve put on or lost, an hour of my life gone, or I can go now, doing everything I just did in reverse.
-So that’s my dilemma, should I get dressed and go, only to be told what I already know, that I’ve lost f**k all?
-You know what, I can’t be arsed.

 Leave a comment